paulkogni/SG-RCPS/README.md

 For dependencies and installation instructions please refer to [Angelopoulos et al.](https://github.com/aangelopoulos/im2im-uq).
 In order to perform subgroup calibration you need to provide independent calibration sets for each subgroup and adjust the loss computation accordingly.

-The dataset used in this work collected at the University Hospital Tuebingen and cannot be made publicly available.
+The dataset used in this work was collected at the University Hospital Tübingen and cannot be made publicly available.

 ## References
 ```